Giving You Everything

 Spice Girls: Giving You Everything is a 2007 British documentary film released to coincide with the 2007 reunion tour of the British all-female pop group the Spice Girls.
+It mixes archived film footage with more recent interviews.

 Summary

 The documentary is centred on the Spice Girls and their creation, rise to fame, exit of member Geri Halliwell, break-up and reunion.
 The film features narrative insight and commentary from the five girls themselves.

 The title of the documentary comes from chorus lyrics from the group's UK number one single "Say You'll Be There".